 UWP journal ESLJ is welcoming abstracts for special issue on the topic and the ‘cultural and commercial impact of entertainment and alcohol licensing schemes ‘.
-Deadline is Sunday 14th for 200 word abstracts.
+The deadline has now been extended to the 10th November 2018 for abstracts.

 Authors should engage with the role of legal stipulations and procedures, though interdisciplinary research and perspectives from other disciplines are certainly appropriate.
 Article types include the following: